I-League (Indonesia): 2017 season

 After the end of suspension, PSSI chose PT Liga Indonesia Baru to replace the PT Liga Indonesia as the new league operator.
 Despite posting a revenue of around Rp6 billion in its first season, there were concerns over unpaid commercial contributions, which were paid off by LIB in March.

 2023–present

 There was a plan to create another company, specifically to operate the Liga 2.
 The plan was shelved for the 2023–24 Liga 2 season.
 In 2025, the Liga Indonesia Baru changed its name to the I-League.
+In 2026, the I-League finally launched a company specifically created to operate the Championship, PT Liga Utama Indonesia.